openhab/openhab-addons/bundles/org.openhab.binding.epsonprojector/README.md

 The `projector-tcp` thing has the following configuration parameters:

 - _host_: IP address for the projector or serial over IP device
-- _port_: Port for the projector or serial over IP device; default 3629 for projectors with built-in ethernet connector
+- _port_: Port for the projector or serial over IP device; default 3629 for projectors with built-in ethernet connector or Wi-Fi
 - _pollingInterval_: Polling interval in seconds to update channel states | 5-60 seconds; default 10 seconds

 Some notes: